otp.DataSource#

 but <class 'int'> was requested

-Schema policy manual uses exactly desired_schema:
+Schema policy manual uses exactly schema:

->>> data = otp.DataSource(db='NYSE_TAQ', tick_type='TRD', symbols='AAPL', PRICE=float,
+>>> data = otp.DataSource(db='NYSE_TAQ', tick_type='TRD', symbols='AAPL', schema={'PRICE': float},

 ... date=otp.dt(2022, 3, 1), schema_policy='manual')